melisabardhi/Project3/README.md

 2) the location is in a high-crime beat
 3) the subject has a blade as a weapon
 4) the officer or subject race is white
-5) the subject race is black.
+5) the subject race is black

 #### The model with the highest scores was the Balanced Random Forest